spencerarogers-archive/pull-request-challenge/README.md

 If you don't get it right the first time, make a change to the file you created and this will reprocess your pull-request.

-Check your email once you accomplish this.
+Check your email once you accomplish this (you might have to wait a minute for it to arrive).

 Good luck!